Adderall Withdrawal Symptoms

 - Lack of interest in hobbies or activities

-- Intense drug cravings
+- Intense cravings

-How Long Does Withdrawal from Adderall Last?
+How Long Do Adderall Withdrawal Symptoms Last?

 Adderall Withdrawal Timeline

 - Second Stage: The next stage of withdrawal is characterized by chronic fatigue, loss of mental energy, and decreased interest in the things around them.
-People in this stage may experience Adderall withdrawal headaches, changes in appetite, and intense anxiety.
+People in this stage may experience withdrawal symptoms such as headaches, changes in appetite, and intense anxiety.
 This stage typically lasts for up to seven days.
 Although a person detoxing from Adderall may sleep heavily the first day or two after stopping their usage, they often develop sleep difficulties during this period and become profoundly restless.

 - Third Stage: The last stage of Adderall withdrawal can last weeks or months.
 Known as the post-acute withdrawal phase, this is the period where the brain begins to heal from the damage of substance abuse.
-Some detox symptoms may heal themselves quickly during this time, whereas others will last for months.
+Some stimulant withdrawal symptoms may heal themselves quickly during this time, whereas others will last for months.
 2

 How Common Is Adderall Addiction and Abuse?